sashaTen/investML/README.md

 updates version.txt in the cloud and triggers workflow to retrain the model with new data

-sentiment model goes  to add_label_column where 5 latest dates cuttof are applied due y-finance holidays.   labeling and monitoring are done with  y-finance we get the prices  of start date and next  day   with 10 days  range with  not   None vals from trading holidays so no None i and next i
+sentiment model goes  to add_label_column where 5 latest dates cut-off are applied due y-finance holidays.   labeling and monitoring are done with  y-finance we get the prices  of start date and next  day   with 10 days  range with  not   None vals from trading holidays so no None i and next i